wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-go/index.md

 5. [Metrics Tracking](doc:fme-go-metrics)\
    Discover methods to track user interactions and measure the impact of feature rollouts and experiments on key performance indicators.
 6. [Attributes](doc:fme-go-attributes)\
-   Learn how to utilize user attributes for advanced targeting and segmentation in your feature management strategy.
+   Learn how to utilize user attributes for advanced targeting and segmentation in your feature experimentation strategy.
 7. [Logging](doc:fme-go-logging)\
    Configure logging to monitor SDK operations, debug issues, and maintain observability within your application.
 8. [Storage Service](doc:fme-go-storage)\